hyp0th3rmi4/hlf-k8s-custom-crypto/README.md

 ## Setup Instructions

 The installation process is discussed in detail in the associated [DeveloperWorks Article](TBD) but here are some quick steps on how to setup your own environment.
-The setup instructions are based on a RedHat Enterprise Linux operating systems.
+The setup instructions are based on a RedHat Enterprise Linux (RHEL) operating systems.
+Because we use RHEL, the installation requires Docker Enterprise Edition and therefore the following section may chang for other Linux distributions such as Ubuntu.

 ### Installation of Docker Enterprise